 Taking a vitamin D supplement daily may be a logical solution

 Taking a vitamin D supplement daily appears to be the logical answer.
-“Today most experts believe that we need far more vitamin D than we’re getting,” said Janie McManus, MD, Chairman, Medical Affairs and Health Sciences, Shaklee Corporation, Pleasanton, CA. “It has become clear that we’re not getting enough sun exposure to generate the internal production of vitamin D to reach adequate levels as well as to prevent the many health conditions that are associated with deficiency,” Dr. McManus added.
+“Today most experts believe that we need far more vitamin D than we’re getting,” said Dr. McManus, Chairman, Medical Affairs and Health Sciences, Shaklee Corporation, Pleasanton, CA. “It has become clear that we’re not getting enough sun exposure to generate the internal production of vitamin D to reach adequate levels as well as to prevent the many health conditions that are associated with deficiency,” Dr. McManus added.

 “Research is being done every single day looking at all kinds of roles of Vitamin D, from bone health to preventing some of the chronic diseases of aging.
 It’s an exciting field of research to be in,” said Dr. Christopher D. Jensen, PhD, MPH, RD, a nutrition & epidemiology research manager of health-related studies at Northern California Kaiser Permanente, Division of Research, Oakland, CA.